Seventh Sunday of Easter: Dwelling With Christ in a Depraved World « Catholic Insight

 ‘Father, may they be one in us, as you are in me and I am in you, so that the world may believe it was you who sent me.
 I have given them the glory you gave me, that they may be one as we are one’ (Jn.
 17:2-3). ⧾

-Our Gospel text today is taken from the high priestly prayer that Our Lord offered at the Last Supper.
+Our Gospel text today – if one celebrates the traditional Seventh Sunday of Easter, and not the transferred Solemnity of the Ascension – is taken from the high priestly prayer that Our Lord offered at the Last Supper.
 This prayer is recorded for us by the Apostle John.
 We do well to return to this text in its entirety as we prepare to celebrate the great Feast of Pentecost next Sunday.
 Our Lord’s Prayer expresses not only the unity of the Trinity but also our share in the life of the Trinity as partakers of the divine nature.
 ‘Father, may they be one in us, as you are in me and I am in you, so that the world may believe it was you who sent me.
 I have given them the glory you gave me, that they may be one as we are one’.
 Our evident union with the Father and the Son in the communion of the Holy Spirit is what is needed so that the world may believe in Our Lord’s Redemptive Incarnation.
 This places a great obligation on us who bear the name of Christian.
 We must cling to Christ and no less to the Church that He divinely established.

 ‘I have given them the glory you gave me, that they may be one as we are one’.
 We know that Sacred Scripture uses the word glory when it speaks of God’s inner life; so we who have received the gift of grace share in this very glory.
 The understanding of this reality consequently caused the Apostles, especially in their preaching and teaching to exhort the first Christians and all Christians in every age to live a life worthy of the calling that [we] have received (Eph.
 4:1).
 St. Paul exhorted the Christians at Ephesus with these words: I declare and solemnly attest in the Lord that you must no longer live as the pagans do –their minds empty, their understanding darkened.
 They are estranged from a life in God because of their ignorance and their resistance; without remorse they have abandoned themselves to lust and indulgence of every sort of lewd conduct (Eph.
 4:17-19).
 This is more than an apt appraisal of the ‘festivities’ and observances that will take place in the coming month of June.